hAkselS/FKW_detector/instructions/RUN_FKW_DETECTOR.md

+# Running FKW Detector

-# Running the False Killer Whale Detector
+### How to Run the False Killer Whale Detector

 ## Before you run
 Make sure that your virtual environment is setup and activated.
 See, ```FKW_detector/instructions/SETUP.md``` for instructions on setting up a virtual environment.